-Traditionally, Canada’s natural resource industry including forestry, mining and agriculture has played a significant role in the development of our economic and social growth.
-Unfortunately, Canada’s forestry sector has experienced unprecedented cyclical and structural challenges over the better part of the last decade.
-These have significantly eroded our economic well-being, as well as posing new environmental challenges.
-The 21st century calls for more effective use of our natural resources, not only by pre-processing them but by adding further value to keep Canada in a leadership role in the industrial world.
-To achieve this goal it is of paramount importance that future research and innovation strategies strongly link Canada’s natural resource industry with manufacturing to create processes and products that are leading-edge, energy-efficient, and eco-friendly.
+Canada’s natural resource industry has traditionally included forestry, mining and agriculture, all having played a significant role in the development of economic and social growth.
+The 21st century calls for more effective use of our natural resources, not only by pre-processing them but by adding further value to maintain a leadership role in the industrial world.
+To achieve this goal, Canada’s future research and innovation strategies must link the forestry industry with manufacturing to create processes and products that are leading-edge, energy-efficient and eco-friendly.
 The Daniels Faculty’s Centre for Biocomposites and Biomaterials Processing and the Mass Timber Institute aim to lead the forestry sector into the future through research, education, and industrial and government partnerships.